guidowb/lightshow-render/README.md

 The `Compiler` uses a `Parser`, and it uses a `Lexer`, to interpret the pattern language.

+### Lexer

+The lexer tracks the current word.
+Upon startup, the first word returned represents the whitespace up to the first non-whitespace word.

+### Parser

 ## Testing

 ### Unit testing